uesleibros/wasabi/README.md

 the user is running Office 2007 on a 32-bit machine or Office 365 64-bit on Windows 11.

+> 32-bit and 64-bit compatibility is guaranteed through conditional compilation (`#If VBA7`) across all API declarations. `LongPtr` and `PtrSafe` are applied automatically at compile time.

 ### Native DLLs

 | Library | Role in Wasabi |